ibm-cloud-docs/containers/cs_troubleshoot_storage.md

 If you entered the correct information on the {{site.data.keyword.cloud_notm}} catalog page, verify that your cluster is correctly set up for Portworx.
 {: shortdesc}

-1. Verify that you selected a classic {{site.data.keyword.containerlong_notm}} cluster.
-VPC on Classic clusters are not supported in Portworx.
-2. Verify that the cluster that you want to use meets the [minimum hardware requirements for Portworx](https://docs.portworx.com/start-here-installation/){: external}.
+1. Verify that the cluster that you want to use meets the [minimum hardware requirements for Portworx](https://docs.portworx.com/start-here-installation/){: external}.
-3. If you want to use a virtual machine cluster, make sure that you [added raw, unformatted, and unmounted block storage](/docs/containers?topic=containers-portworx#create_block_storage) to your cluster so that Portworx can include the disks into the Portworx storage layer.
+2. If you want to use a virtual machine cluster, make sure that you [added raw, unformatted, and unmounted block storage](/docs/containers?topic=containers-portworx#create_block_storage) to your cluster so that Portworx can include the disks into the Portworx storage layer.
-4. Verify that your cluster is set up with public network connectivity.
+3. Verify that your cluster is set up with public network connectivity.
 For more information, see [Understanding network basics of classic clusters](/docs/containers?topic=containers-plan_clusters#plan_basics).
-5. Verify that Helm version 2.14.3 or higher is correctly installed in your cluster.
+4. Verify that Helm version 2.14.3 or higher is correctly installed in your cluster.
 For more information, see [Setting up Helm in a cluster with public access](/docs/containers?topic=containers-helm#public_helm_install).